Black Enough Season Two!

 As we saw in the triumph of our Season 1, we know that we can’t achieve this type of artistry alone.
 Not only do we need you to be on this journey with us…we also want you here.
 Every DM, every comment, every conversation I’ve had with audience members who see themselves in the show reminds me that Black Enough isn’t just about me; it’s a collective movement, fueled by the expectant and excited hearts of everybody and anybody who hungers to see more content that speaks to their souls.

 We want to satisfy that hunger.
 And we need your help to do it.

 If you’re a baller and it’s in your heart to make a large donation, do that.
 If you, like me, are a broke but blessed student and can give a few days of coffee money, do that.
-Whatever love looks like for you at this stage in your life, do that.
+We recognize that many of us are struggling in this season.
+So whatever love looks like for you at this stage in your life, do that.
 We see it, God sees it, and we’re about to watch these sacrifices multiply.

 My heart is so glad at the thought of getting to share this piece of myself with you all again.
 The entire team is excited to remain faithful to this story, to keep grinding, and to get Season 2 to your screens.
 We can’t do this without you.
 Thank you for believing in this story.

 Micah Ariel Watson & The Black Enough Team

 What Are Our Goals?